shuta13/rev/README.md

 ## Award

-I made a presentation in Media Project Exercise Ⅱ at Ritsumeikan Univ and got an evaluation.
+I made a presentation and got an evaluation in Media Project Exercise Ⅱ at Ritsumeikan Univ.

 ### Grade Point(A+, A, B, C, F)
 A+